 The aurora borealis is a major tourist attraction for northern Scandinavia, and Norway in particular.
 The internet is filled with great northern lights photography, which has placed an aurora-hunting trip top of so many people's bucket lists.

 In fact, people travel all the way from Asia to see the lights.
-The numbers travelling from this part of the world had increased for several years prior to the global travel disruption of 2020-21.
+The numbers travelling from this part of the world had increased for several consecutive years in the late 2010s.

 But planning a trip to see them isn't so easy.
 The lights are not an attraction that you can just turn up to like a theme park or museum.
 There is no set schedule.